Emergency Escape Requirements For South Jordan Basement

 3. Do all finished basements need egress windows?

 Not always.
-Any basement bedroom, though, needs to have an emergency escape entrance that complies with regulations.
+Any basement bedroom, however, needs an emergency escape entrance that complies with regulations.

 4. Are window wells required for basement egress windows?